Living With Your Implantable Cardioverter Defibrillator (ICD)

 - Learn more about arrhythmia medications in general.

-Understanding your device
+Understanding and maintaining your device

 - Make sure you understand your device and all instructions.